 The scheme also offers a Lifetimes option.
-If you select the Lifetimes option, your KiwiSaver savings are invested in one of our six funds, based on your age.
+If you select the Lifetimes option, your KiwiSaver savings are invested in one of our five multi-asset-class funds, or in our Cash Fund, based on your age.

 2. Manager and supervisor